AlibabaCloudDocs/gpdb/intl.en-US/User Guide/Use PL ∕ Java UDF.md

 # Use PL ∕ Java UDF {#concept_rpl_x3z_52b .concept}

-HybridDB for PostgreSQL supports compiling and uploading JAR software packages written in PL/Java languages, and using these JAR packages to create user-defined functions \(UDF\).
+AnalyticDB for PostgreSQL supports compiling and uploading JAR software packages written in PL/Java languages, and using these JAR packages to create user-defined functions \(UDF\).
 The PL/Java language supported in this feature is Community Edition PL/Java 1.5.0 and the JVM version is 1.8.

 This document describes how to create a PL/Java UDF.
 For more PL/Java examples, see [PL/Java Code](https://github.com/tada/pljava/tree/master/pljava-examples/src/main/java/org/postgresql/pljava/example).
 You can also view [How to Compile](https://tada.github.io/pljava/build/build.html).

 ## Procedure { .section}

-1. In HybridDB for PostgreSQL, run the following command to create a PL/Java plug-in.
+1. In AnalyticDB for PostgreSQL, run the following command to create a PL/Java plug-in.
 The command only needs to be ran once for the database.

     ```
     create extension pljava;